-The Council is responsible or son internal control as it determines is necessary to enable it to prepare the information, we applit to is fee from material misstatement, whether due to fraud or error.
+The Council is responsible or such internal control as it determines is necessary to enable it to prepare the information, we arrive the from material misstatement, whether due to fraud or error.

-In preparing the interval of the council is responsible for assessing its ability to continue as a going concern.
-The concil is also responsible for disclosing, as applicable, matters related to going concern ad using the going concern basis of accounting, unless there is an intention to amalgan te or color is all of the functions of the City Council and the Group or there is no realistic alternative.
+In preparing the internation we audit the Council is responsible for assessing its ability to continue as a going concern.
+The bruncil is also responsible for disclosing, as applicable, matters related to going concernent of using the going concern basis of accounting, unless there is an intention to amalganete or close all of the functions of the City Council and the Group or there is no realistic alternative or close all of so.